hashicorp/vault/website/source/docs/config/index.html.md

 will cause Vault to attempt to retrieve credentials from the metadata service.
 You are responsible for ensuring your instance is launched with the appropriate profile enabled.
 Vault will handle renewing profile credentials as they rotate.

+#### Backend Reference: Google Cloud Storage (Community-Supported)

+For Google Cloud Storage, the following options are supported:

+  * `bucket` (required) - The name of the Google Cloud Storage bucket to use.
+It must be provided, but it can also be sourced from the `GOOGLE_STORAGE_BUCKET` environment variable.

+  * `credentials_file` - (required) The path to a GCP [service account](https://cloud.google.com/compute/docs/access/service-accounts) private key file in [JSON format](https://cloud.google.com/storage/docs/authentication#generating-a-private-key).
+It must be provided, but it can also be sourced from the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+  * `max_parallel` (optional) - The maximum number of concurrent requests to Google Cloud Storage.
+    Defaults to `"128"`.

 #### Backend Reference: Azure (Community-Supported)